Chung Hwa University of Medical Technology

 The Chung Hwa University of Medical Technology (CUMT; 中華醫事科技大學 (Tiong-hôa I-sū Kho-ki Tāi-ha̍k)) is a private university in Rende District, Tainan, Taiwan.

 The university offers undergraduate programs in medical technology, nursing, physical therapy, occupational therapy, medical imaging and radiological sciences, and health care administration.

 CHUMT also offers a number of graduate programs, including a Master of Science in Medical Laboratory Science, a Master of Science in Nursing, a Master of Science in Rehabilitation Sciences, and a Master of Science in Health Care Management.

 The university is also known for its research programs, particularly in the areas of medical technology and allied health sciences.

 History

-CUMT was originally established in 1968 as China Junior College of Medical Technology.
+The university was originally established in 1968 as China Junior College of Medical Technology.
 In 1999, the school was upgraded to Chung Hwa College of Medical Technology.
 On 1 February 2007, the college was upgraded to Chung Hwa University of Medical Technology.